shaunsmith/functionslab-disney/3-First-Function.md

 ![user input](images/userinput.png)
 >```sh
-> fn --v deploy --app labapp-NNN
+> fn -v deploy --app labapp-NNN
 >```

 When we deploy a single function we have to specify the application it belongs